 The baby’s sobs did not go unheard.
 Two Nereids, a race of magical mermaid, named Thetis and Eurynome, heard the child’s lonely bawling and cared for the infant as if he were one of their own.

 The Nereids, Thetis and Eurynome come upon the abandoned infant whom they nurtured and named “Hephaestus”.

 The Nereids named the child “Hephaestus” which roughly means “the crafty one of many devices” and raised the boy as he matured into a master builder and sculptor, using the volcanic chambers deep within the Earth as his first workshop and smelting oven.
-In a short time it became clear there was no better blacksmith, metal worker, or artisan in either Heaven or Earth than the young Hephaestus.
+In a short time it became evident there was no better blacksmith, metal worker, or artisan in either Heaven or Earth more skilled than the young Hephaestus.

 But even with that said it must also be mentioned that quite often the most precious gifts are hidden just below the surface of things.

-Hephaestus’ divine abilities of creative genius and innovative invention came about from the incapacitated deity making the most of the resources around him.
-The icon chosen for this piece is an image from an ancient Greek vase made in 525 B.C. depicting the disabled God of Blacksmiths, anvil in hand, and moving about in a vehicle of his own creative design – a god-like version of what we in the modern day would call a wheelchair, or said in ancient terms, “a winged chariot.”
+Hephaestus’ abilities of creative genius and innovative invention came about from the incapacitated deity making the most of the resources around him.
+The icon chosen for this piece is an image from an ancient Greek vase made in 525 B.C. depicting the disabled God of Blacksmiths with anvil in hand, moving about in a vehicle of his own creative design – a god-like version of what we in the modern day would call a wheelchair, or said in ancient terms, “a winged chariot.”

 Upon coming of age, the God of Fire and Volcanic Flame asked his mermaid caregivers how his disability came to be.
 When the Nereids told Hephaestus the truth about his mother throwing him off the edge of Mount Olympus directly following his birth, Hephaestus said nothing.
-He merely went off and began to work in a frenzied state of great haste.
+He merely went off and began to work in a frenzied state of haste.